BackSession 4: Triple time, waltz & more Session Index Previous session Next session

 Another example is a man forcing a lady to do a twirl (for instance at the end of a ladies' chain, instead of a courtesy turn).
 The lady should raise her arm to indicate that she is happy to be twirled.
 If she keeps her arm down the man should respect this.

-Mid-course correction Top of page
+Mid-course correction

 You can tell the dancers that a particular move takes 16 steps (don't talk about bars — they don't dance bars) but they may find it difficult to work out how fast they need to go to achieve this.
 So it's useful to tell them where they should be part-way through a figure.
 For instance, half-way through a hey for three or four, the ends should have changed ends and the middles should be home (in a hey for three) or in each other's places (in a hey for four).
 You can cue them by saying: “You should be there now”.
 In a figure eight or a double figure eight, at the half-way point you should be in your partner's place.
-In four changes of a circular hey, each change should take four walking steps or two skip-change steps.
+In four changes, each change should take four walking steps or two skip-change steps.
 It's no good just saying “Fit it to the music”; you need to be more specific than that.
 Don't be afraid to tell people what to do — that's exactly what you're there for — but don't make them feel that they're being attacked or ridiculed.

-Good posture Top of page
+Good posture

 In Victorian times people were taught to stand up straight.
 You may see this as old-fashioned, but if you watch successful businessmen, politicians and other public figures you'll find that it isn't.
 Standing up straight, with your weight evenly balanced, not tense but not floppy, conveys the body language of “I'm confident — I know what I'm doing — I'm in control of myself”.
 So don't be afraid to tell people (occasionally) to stand up straight!
 Scottish dancers are on the balls of their feet all the time, and it looks good.
 Admittedly their dancing shoes encourage this, but even in ordinary shoes you can shift your weight so that it's forward, rather than sinking back on your heels.